ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

         > Electrical Engineer – Siemens
 seo:
-  title: "Panel Wiring Manufacturer | Assembly Solutions "
+  title: "Panel Wiring | Control Panel Manufacturer | Assembly Solutions "
-  description: Renowned UK panel wiring manufacturer.
-Fast & flexible turnarounds.
+  description: Assembly Solutions Is A UK Supplier Of Panel Wiring Manufacture And
-    Expert service from our team of specialists.
-Speak to us today about your project.
+    Control Panel Build.
+With Over 25 Years Control Panel Excellence We Are A Preferred Supplier To World-Class Companies Including Ford, Siemens And Vodafone.
+Contact Us Today On 01204 521999 To Discuss Your Panel Wiring Requirements.
   og-url: https://www.assembly-solutions.com/panel-wiring
 ---